-When an expected stranger is scheduled to come into your home, there are some definite precautions that you should take ahead of time to ensure your security during the visit and afterwards.
+When a stranger is scheduled to come into your home, there are some precautions that you should consider to ensure your security during the visit and afterwards.

-You don’t know that repairman or service worker.
-Why would you trust your life or belongings to a complete stranger?
-Here’s how to prepare…
+Since you don’t know that repairman or service worker or stranger, why would you trust your life or belongings to a complete stranger?
+While it may come across as a bit paranoid, common-sense precautions are smart in today’s world of the unknown.

 Isolate The Work Area